TokTok/hs-tokstyle/doc/cimple.md

 **Reason:** sometimes extra parentheses add clarity, so we don't forbid all redundant parentheses, but in the above cases, they don't add clarity and only add more syntax and confusion as to why there are extra parentheses there.

+## `-Wstruct-pack` (global)

+Checks that `_pack` functions for `struct`s are complete and correct.

+**Reason:** we provide `pack` functions for `struct` but don't want to manually maintain them.
+This linter checks that the function is exactly what we want it to be, and the error message will say what the function should look like.

 ## `-Wswitch-if`